RaniereSouza/meteor-fc-cli-rmv-problem/README.md

 # meteor-fc-cli-rmv-problem
-Minimal reproduction of a (possible) error happening within the Client side Remove operation of FileCollection
+Minimal reproduction of a (possible) error happening within the Client side Remove operation of FileCollection Meteor package

 To reproduce the error, just do the following steps: